HomeAdvisory ServicesMicrosoft EA Renewal

 Renewal Programme

-A clean baseline, a savings target, and the levers to push back on every Microsoft ask.
+A clean baseline, a savings target, and the specific levers to push back on every Microsoft ask.

 Your Microsoft EA renewal timeline

 Microsoft EAs run on a three-year term with annual true-ups.
-Treat the renewal as a 9-to-12-month project: baseline and clean up entitlements (months 9–12 out), model scenarios and decide your target (months 6–9), and negotiate hard into Microsoft's June 30 fiscal year-end when discount flexibility peaks.
-Leaving it to the last quarter hands Microsoft the leverage — there's no time to remove shelfware, challenge the renewal quote, or evaluate alternatives.
+Treat the renewal as a 9 to 12 month project.
+Baseline and clean up entitlements 9 to 12 months out, model scenarios and decide your target at 6 to 9 months, then negotiate into Microsoft's June 30 fiscal year-end when discount flexibility peaks.
+Leaving it to the last quarter hands Microsoft the upper hand, with no time to remove shelfware, challenge the renewal quote, or test alternatives.

 Where EA renewals go wrong

-The common traps: renewing on inflated counts because past true-ups were never trued down, accepting a forced tier upgrade (E3 to E5) you don't need, agreeing Azure commitments above realistic consumption, and signing an MCA-E transition without understanding how pricing and price protection change.
-Each of these is negotiable with the right data.
+The common traps repeat across estates: renewing on inflated counts because past true-ups were never trued down, accepting a forced E3 to E5 upgrade you do not need, agreeing Azure commitments above realistic consumption, and signing an MCA-E transition without checking how pricing and price protection change.
+Each line is negotiable with the right data.
 We benchmark your quote against comparable deals and build the case to push back.

 How we help